xcvzolda/EzPloit/README.md

 # EzPloit
-Ezploit is an exploit app in python and shell
+Ezploit is an exploit app in python and shell for windows to make life easy or destroy someones PC